Thank you for coming to Milwaukee’s 6th Data Day and our first VIRTUAL Data Day. View a recording of all the Data Day content here.

 In 2019, Chicago Beyond published ” Why Am I Always Being Researched? “, a guidebook for funders, researchers, and community organizations on how to deconstruct harmful power dynamics when researching communities.
 Chicago Beyond also started a speaker series on antiracism that has been joined by more than 100,000 individuals globally and has provided entry points for people with the desire to learn what it means to be antiracist.

 IGNITES are 5-minute presentations that highlight exceptional ways groups are collecting, compiling, and using data in interesting ways for the public good.
-Stay tuned for more about the 2020 IGNITE presentations!
+View the IGNITE presentations here

 Every year, Data You Can Use offers services to the winners of the Data Dream, a competition which helps groups move beyond limitations created by a lack of information or the capacity to interpret data already collected.
-The 2020 Data Dream finalists will be announced here prior to Data Day and the four winners will be announced live at the event!
+View the Data Dream winner announcements here

 None of this would be possible without support from our generous sponsors!

-Previous sponsors include the Zilber Family Foundation, the Northwestern Mutual Foundation, The Northwestern Mutual Data Science Institute, the Greater Milwaukee Foundation, and the Siebert Lutheran Foundation.
+Sponsors include the Zilber Family Foundation, the Northwestern Mutual Foundation, The Northwestern Mutual Data Science Institute, the Greater Milwaukee Foundation, Siebert Lutheran Foundation, and Herb Kohl Philanthropies.
 Past winners of the Data Dream Award include Core el Centro, ACTS Housing, Bread of Healing Clinic, the Brady Campaign, and Walnut Way.
 Winners describe the assistance they receive as “transformational” –providing information, insight and action-oriented direction in their use of data.